chau0/multimind_chat/backend/README.md

 # Multimind Backend

-This is the backend for the Multimind AI chat application built with FastAPI.
+This is the backend for the Multimind AI chat application built with FastAPI and Azure SQL Database.

 ## Features

 - FastAPI web framework with automatic API documentation
-- PostgreSQL database with SQLAlchemy ORM
+- Azure SQL Database with SQLAlchemy ORM
 - OpenAI integration for AI chat functionality
 - Agent-based chat system
 - Session-based message history